siriusctrl/UniPublic/AI/week1.md

     3. Return the action defined by the matched rule
   - Limitations
     - Works on if the environment is **<u>fully observable</u>**
-    - Since it does not have memory, it is very hard to tell the current situation, for example, the car is turning right or left
+    - Since it does not have memory, it is very **<u>hard to tell the current situation</u>**, for example, the car is turning right or left
 - Model-based reflex agents
   - ![image-20190619112916296](assets/image-20190619112916296.png)
   - Keep track of the part of the world it can't see now.